Including Cultures and Faiths

 - Choose the day and date carefully for your initial meeting (and for any subsequent event) to ensure that people with religious obligations and festivals are not excluded - consultThe Inter Faith Network’s calendar of Faith Festivals here.

 It may be that a OWW event can be added to an organisation’s existing calendar.

-There are three main sources of information to help you:
+There are two main sources of information to help you:

 - The OWW 'Form a new local OWW group!' page for general advice on organising and planning a OWW event.